SimsGame/sample-room-java/README.md

 ## Running the app with hot-reload

 Since this walkthrough is running on WebSphere Liberty we can set the app up for development without restarting the container.

 First build the app with `mvn clean install -P looseApp`.
 This will create a `gojava-1.0-SNAPSHOT.war.xml` file in `target/wlp/usr/server/gojava-room/apps` rather than a packaged war.
-Now when you run `mvn compile` or if your IDE recompiles your code Liberty will pick up the change.

-To run this in a Docker container we need to mount the `classes` directory, `server` directory and `webapp` directory as volumes so the container will pick up the changes without needing a rebuild.
+To run this in a Docker container we need to mount the server directory, classes directory and webapp directory as volumes so the container will pick up the changes without needing a rebuild.

-Use the `docker-compose.override.yml.example` file as a guide and create a `docker-compose.override.yml` that mounts a volume with the files required by the `war.xml` file.
+Use the docker-compose.override.yml.example file as a guide and create a docker-compose.override.yml that mounts a volume with the files required by the war.xml file.
 The example override file also demonstrates how to add your container to the Game On Docker network so it can be accessed locally.

+1. Go to `target/wlp/usr/server/gojava-room/apps/gojava-1.0-SNAPSHOT.war.xml` and copy the pathes after `sourceOnDisk` 1.1 On Windows: `C:/...` does not work in the Docker container.
+Change the path after `sourceOnDisk` by hand to `/opt/gojava-room/<generated source info>`
+2. Go to docker-compose.override.yml and replace the example pathes 2.1 In the docker-compose.override.yml volumes are written as `<path on local file system>:<path on Docker file system>` 2.2 Only classes and webapp pathes have to be replaced 2.3 The <pathes on Docker file system> have to match the ones from `gojava-1.0-SNAPSHOT.war.xml`

+Now when you run mvn compile or if your IDE recompiles your code Liberty will pick up the change.

  See the [Advanced Adventure for local development with Docker](https://book.gameontext.org/walkthroughs/local-docker.html) for a more detailed walkthrough.